learn-the-web/topics/css-selectors-units-cheat-sheet/index.md

           - 'For styling a link that has been visited.'
       - name: '`:hover`'
         details:
-          - 'For styling a link when the mouse hovers over it.'
+          - 'For styling an element when the mouse hovers over it.'
       - name: '`:focus`'
         details:
-          - 'For styling a link for when the keyboard focuses it.'
+          - 'For styling an element for when the keyboard focuses it.'
+          - 'Only works on `<a>`, `<button>`, and form inputs by default.'
       - name: '`:active`'
         details:
-          - 'For styling a link when the mouse button is clicked down on it.'
+          - 'For styling an element when the mouse button is clicked down on it.'

   - title: 'Colours'
     items: